You’re in luck, here’s what’s coming in season this month:

 Vitamin B-1 (Thiamin): Promotes brain function, regulates energy levels

 Vitamin B-3 (Niacin): Promotes blood health, regulates cholesterol

 Vitamin B-5 (Pantothenic Acid): Promotes healthy hormone response

 Vitamin B-9 (Folate): Necessary for healthy blood cells & fetal development

 Vitamin C: Antioxidant that boosts immunity

-Vitamin E: Antioxidant that promotes healthy skin and eyes and boosts immunity
+Vitamin E: Antioxidant promotes healthy skin & eyes and boosts immunity (fat soluble)

-Vitamin K: Important for healthy blood and bones
+Vitamin K: Important in protein absorption for healthy blood and bones (fat-soluble)

-Copper: Antioxidant that promotes healthy tissue in the eyes, brain, skin and bones
+Copper: Antioxidant promotes healthy blood and eye, brain, skin and bone tissue

 Iron: Antioxidant necessary for blood health